How Do Escrow Accounts Work in NYC Real Estate?

-- Mortgage companies use escrow accounts to put your property tax payments and homeowner's insurance in escrow to ensure that your property taxes get paid annually.
+- Mortgage companies use escrow accounts to put your property tax payments and homeowner's insurance to ensure that your property taxes get paid annually.

 - In rentals, deposits in escrow may be returned to the applicant or transferred directly to the landlord.